 Q: How does the configured number of compute instances relate to the automatic spin-up of Mesos agents?

-Each compute instance (worker) gets a Mesos slave service installed and is used to provision masters or slaves dynamically.
+Each compute instance (worker) gets a Mesos agent service installed and is used to provision controllers or agents dynamically.

 Q: We currently have our Jenkins running inside VPC on AWS, any impact to VPC based installs?